 A lovely alternative is to add a sweet wine instead of water.
 This makes it into something quite special.

-With all the abundance of fruit this time of the year, thousands of combinations of jams/jellies are possible.
-For example today I did not have enough crab apple juice to make the jelly I wanted, so I took blackberries, squeezed them with my hands to get the juice, but not crack the seed (that would make the juice unusable) and combined the two to get the proper amount required.
-The jelly turned out wonderfully.
-Use your imagination.
-It is surprising what wonderful, personally developed jam/jelly you will come up with.
-Good luck and happy eating.
+Today I did not have enough crab apple juice to make the jelly I wanted, so I took blackberries, squeezed them with my hands to get the juice and combined the two to get the proper amount required.

 Jams, jellies and preserves are foods with many textures, flavors, and colors.
 They all consist of fruits preserved mostly by means of sugar and they are thickened or jellied to some extent.

 If you have a stainless steel or ceramic pitcher (anything not aluminum), you can use it to pour the jam into the jars, even small ones, without spilling!
 Works great and a real time-saver.